 With a relentless commitment to collaboration, we can make sustainable connections across landscapes.

-Mission Statement -
+Mission Statement - The NPLCC informs and advances conservation of natural and cultural resources affected by landscape-scale changes, benefitting current and future generations

+(Original version: In the face of a changing climate and other landscape-scale stressors, the North Pacific Landscape Conservation Cooperative supports development and application of useful science; we coordinate and disseminate that science; and we serve as a convener to further collaborative efforts to inform and advance landscape-scale conservation and sustainable resource management.

 Goal 1: Build a sustainable transboundary network to support landscape-level conservation of natural and cultural resources.
 (Create/sustain Partnership)

-Goal 2: Increase collaboration, coordination, and alignment of NPLCC partner efforts to achieve common conservation outcomes.
+Goal 2: Increase collaboration, coordination, and alignment of NPLCC partner efforts to achieve shared conservation outcomes.
 (Collaborative Conservation)

-Goal 3: Enhance open-access, use, and sharing of applied science, TEK (as appropriate), and other relevant information.
+Goal 3: Enhance access, integration, and use, of applied science, TEK (as appropriate), and other relevant information.
 (Use/Sharing/Learning)

-Goal 4: Increase awareness and understanding of the work of the NPLCC partnership and the ways environmental change affects the region’s resources, cultures, and communities.
+Goal 4: Increase awareness and understanding of the work of the NPLCC partnership, associated conservation benefits, and the ways environmental change affects the region’s resources, cultures, and communities.
 (Outreach)